nglasl/silverstripe-apiwesome/README.md

 #### Recursive Relationships

-These are enabled by default, however will greatly impact performance if many relationships are visible.
-To disable them..
+This is enabled by default, however will greatly impact performance if many relationships are visible.
+To disable the recursion..

 ```yaml
 Injector: